rage/programming-23/data/part-4/4-definite-iteration.md

 </sample-output>

-This obviously works, but it is a rather complicated way of going throigh a list, as we have to use a helper variable `index` to remember which item in the list we are at.
+This obviously works, but it is a rather complicated way of going through a list, as you have to use a helper variable `index` to remember which item in the list you're at.
 Fortunately, Python offers a more intuitive way of traversing through lists, strings and other similar structures.

 ## The for loop